 Note: In recent months, there has been a ridiculous claim floating around that fish oil accelerates aging.
 In case the data from the ADNI isn’t enough to ease your concerns, this claim is based on a mouse study and is being circulated as a marketing gimmick to sell encapsulated nut/seed oils.
 Fish oil is backed by thousands of medical journal studies—including hundreds of human clinical trials, which demonstrate broad, potentially lifesaving benefits.

-- Increase your intake of curry, a staple in India, where there is a low incidence of Alzheimer’s.
-Turmeric, the spice that gives curry its color, is an excellent source of curcumin, one of nature’s most powerful anti-inflammatories (and antioxidants).
+Increase your intake of curry, a staple in India, where there is a low incidence of Alzheimer’s.
+Turmeric, the spice that gives curry its color, is an excellent source of curcumin, one of the most powerful, natural anti-inflammatories (and antioxidants).

 Animal studies show that curcumin lowers levels of inflammation in the brain and reduces beta-amyloid plaque by up to 50 percent.
 A human study also revealed that people who ate curry had significantly better scores on tests of cognitive function than those who never ate it.